Selling a House ‘As Is’ in Maryland

 “Making the house clean and appealing is mandatory,” he says.
 “If you can also give it a fresh coat of paint, that can go a long way.”

-Professional photographs to show potential
+Take professional photographs to show potential

-Your home listing warrants professional photography no matter what type of condition the property is in.
+Your home listing warrants professional photography, no matter what type of condition the property is in.
 A professional photographer will take steps to shoot each room from the best angle, ensure optimal interior and natural lighting, and edit for the ideal brightness and exposure.

 While many real estate agents offer professional photography as part of the listing process, some do not.
-In this case, sellers can choose to hire a professional photographer, take their own high-quality images, or use AI-enhanced tools to capture their property photos.
+In this case, sellers can choose to hire a professional photographer, take high-quality images, or use AI-enhanced tools to capture their property photos.

 Highlight the surrounding area